 You should only Text to 9-1-1 when a voice call is not a safe or viable option for the specific situation.
 Texting in an emergency may be beneficial if you are hearing or speech impaired, or if a voice call may place you in a dangerous situation.

 Can I Text to 9-1-1 from now on instead of calling?

 A voice call to 9-1-1 is always the preferred way to access help in an emergency as a text message may take longer.
 You should only Text to 9-1-1 when a voice call is not a safe or viable option.

 Is Text to 9-1-1 available everywhere in the United States?

 Text to 9-1-1 is not available in all areas.
-You can check the FCC Text to 9-1-1 Master Public Safety Answering Point Registry to learn where Text to 9-1-1
+You can check the FCC Text to 9-1-1 Master Public Safety Answering Point Registry to learn where Text to 9-1-1 is currently available.

 How will I know if my Text to 9-1-1 message was received?

 Text to 9-1-1 messages that were not delivered to a public safety answering point will receive an automated bounce-back message telling users their text did not go through and directing them to make a voice call to 9-1-1.